-1 About six o'clock Friday morning, April 21, the morontia Master made his thirteenth appearance, the first in Galilee, to the ten apostles as their boat drew near the shore close to the usual landing place at Bethsaida.

-2 After the apostles had spent the afternoon and early evening of Thursday in waiting at the Zebedee home, Simon Peter suggested that they go fishing.
+- 1 About six o'clock Friday morning, April 21, the morontia Master made his thirteenth appearance, the first in Galilee, to the ten apostles as their boat drew near the shore close to the usual landing place at Bethsaida. - 2 After the apostles had spent the afternoon and early evening of Thursday in waiting at the Zebedee home, Simon Peter suggested that they go fishing.
 When Peter proposed the fishing trip, all of the apostles decided to go along.
 All night they toiled with the nets but caught no fish.
-They did not much mind the failure to make a catch, for they had many interesting experiences to talk over, things which had so recently happened to them at Jerusalem.
+They did not much mind the failure to make a catch, for they had many interesting experiences to talk over, things which had so < ations and out in the open in contact with 2045; 2046 recently happened to them at Jerusalem.
 But when daylight came, they decided to return to Bethsaida.
 As they neared the shore, they saw someone on the beach, near the boat landing, standing by a fire.
-At first they thought it was John Mark, who had come down to welcome them back with their catch, but as they drew nearer the shore, they saw they were mistaken - the man was too tall for John.
+At first they thought it was John Mark, who had come down to welcome them back with their catch, but as they drew nearer the shore, they saw they were mistaken -the man was too tall for John.
 It had occurred to none of them that the person on the shore was the Master.
-They did not altogether understand why Jesus wanted to meet with them amidst the scenes of their earlier associations and out in the open in contact with nature, far away from the shutin environment of Jerusalem with its tragic associations of fear, betrayal, and death.
+They did not altogether understand why Jesus wanted to meet with them amidst the scenes of their earlier associnature, far away from the shut-in environment of Jerusalem with its tragic associations of fear, betrayal, and death.
 He had told them that, if they would go into Galilee, he would meet them there, and he was about to fulfill that promise.